jondashkyle/peer-to/readme.md

-<h1 align="center">peer-to.peer-to-peer-web</h1>
+<h1 align="center">peer-to</h1>

-A persistent-peer service and formated list of curated archives.
-Provides gratis network infrastructure in support of artistic practices.
+A persistent-peer service and formated list of curated archives providing gratis network infrastructure in support of critical artistic practices.